Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

 In practice, the true redshifts of the photometric redshift distribution are not known.
-The photometric galaxy bias has to be taken into account in the $n(z)$ model, but the scatter and potential outliers in each of the redshift bins does not allow us to accurately measure the auto-correlation of the photometric sample in small redshift bins $\bo_{p_kp_k}$.
+The photometric galaxy sample evolution has to be taken into account in the $n(z)$ model with the $\bo_{pp}$ term, but the scatter and potential outliers in each of the redshift bins does not allow us to accurately measure the auto-correlation of the photometric sample in small redshift bins $\bo_{p_kp_k}$.
 Here, $p_k$ is a smaller tomographic bin of width $\dz_{\mathrm{p}}=0.1$ indexed by $k$: the binning is performed on the photometric redshifts.
 In this work, $p_k$'s are spread linearly from $z_{\mathrm{p}}\sim0$ to $z_{\mathrm{p}}\sim1.6$: probing the galaxy bias further remains difficult due to the low number densities of QSO in higher redshift bins, without help from other tracers.

 If the auto-correlation of the photometric tracer using the photometric redshift binning is noted $\bo_{pp}^{\mathrm{photo}-z}$, galaxy bias can be recovered by measuring $\bo_{pp}^{\mathrm{true}}$, that is, measured as if the sample was binned using true redshifts\footnote{Here, these notations are similar terminology to work done on the Dark Energy Survey clustering redshifts analyses \cite{Cawthon2022DESY3Boss}}.
 The correction employed in this study is close to previous works \cite{Cawthon2022DESY3Boss, EuclidClusterRedshifts2025,KidsCrossCorrvdB2020}.
-The correction is performed assuming the product of the photometric tracer galaxy bias with dark matter $b_p(z)\sqrt{\bo_{mm}(z)}$ is constant over $p_k$ bins smaller than the fiducial tomographic bins, following \cite{Cawthon2022DESY3Boss}.
+Similarly to \cite{Cawthon2022DESY3Boss}, the assumption relies on $\bo_{p_kp_k}$ not significantly evolving in redshift over a single $p_k$ bins.
+One can further encapsulate nonlinearities by including a correction for non-linear dark matter evolution as well, as in \cite{EuclidClusterRedshifts2025}: we opt to not include this further correction as nonlinear bias and dark matter evolution tend to be competing effects, and discuss this choice in appendix \ref{sec:appendix_pz}.
 A correction to $\bo_{pp}^{\mathrm{photo}-z}$ is obtained by measuring $n_{p_k}(z)$, where $n_{p_k}(z)$ is the clustering redshifts measurement of $n(z)$ over the $p_k$ tomographic bin and is obtained with equation \ref{eq:npkz}: